Schuyler VanValkenburg

 Schuyler Thomas VanValkenburg (born 1982) is an American teacher and politician.
-He won election to the Virginia House of Delegates from the 72nd District, on November 7, 2017, to replace retiring delegate Jimmie Massie.
-He defeated Republicans Eddie Whitlock and GayDonna Vandergriff to take the seat in the 2017 and 2019 elections, respectively.
+He was elected to the Virginia House of Delegates representing the 72nd District on November 7, 2017, to replace retiring delegate Jimmie Massie.
+He defeated Republicans Eddie Whitlock and GayDonna Vandergriff in the 2017 and 2019 elections, respectively.
+In the 2023 state elections, VanValkenburg was elected over incumbent Siobhan Dunnavant in the newly redrawn 16th District.
+The race was considered highly competitive for control of the Virginia Senate.

 Career

-VanValkenburg taught at Short Pump Middle School and continues to teach at Glen Allen High School after his election to the House of Delegates, a part-time legislature.
+VanValkenburg taught at Short Pump Middle School and continues to teach at Glen Allen High School after his election to the House of Delegates, working as a part-time legislator.
 A Democrat, he defeated Republican lawyer Edward Whitlock III in 2017 as part of a Democratic wave in Virginia.

 VanValkenburg has introduced twelve education-related bills since taking office.